cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/flow_control/notes.md

 ## Case Statement

-- A **case statement** has similar functionality to an `if` statement
+- A `case` statement has similar functionality to an `if` statement.
-- User reserved words `case`, `when`, `else`, and `end`
+- Uses reserved words `case`, `when`, `else`, and `end`.
 - [case_statement.rb](case_statement.rb)
-- Can save results of the case statement into a variable
+- Can save results of the case statement into a variable.
-- Option to use without argument but `if/else` is preferred, except for a few situations
+- Option to use without argument but `if/else` is preferred, except for a few situations.

 ## True and False

-- In Ruby, every expression evaluates to `true` when used in flow control, except `false` and `nil`
+- In Ruby, every expression evaluates to `true` when used in conditional statements, except `false` and `nil`.

 ## Exercises